HDrizzle/stack_machine/README.md

 9. `GPRAM-ADDR-A` - GPRAM - Address latch A
 10. `GPRAM-ADDR-B` - GPRAM - Address latch B
 11. `GPIO-WRITE` - Writes to GPIO output pins
-12. Replaces value at current stack frame pointer + given variable offset.
-Used by the `WRITE-VAR` instruction.
+12. Replaces value from stack at ToS - offset.
+Used by the `OFFSET-WRITE` instruction.

 Devices that can set the state of (write to) the bus:

-0. `STACK-NO-POP` - Stack controller (Don't pop)
-1. `STACK-POP` - Stack controller (pop)
+0. `STACK-POP` - Stack controller (pop)
 2. `ALU` - ALU output
 3. Control unit instruction bits 4 - 11, used for the `WRITE` instruction
 4. `GPRAM` - GPRAM - Read